EurecatAcademyLab/local_forum_moderation/README.md

 The plugin is in charge of reading the forums in Moodle, and detecting inappropriate content, saving and displaying the results.
 In addition, the plugin incorporates a set of actions and rules to avoid sensitive content in the forum.

-The module is intented to give authority to a reviewer to detect if the text detected as "Hate" is inappropriate.
+Thus allowing automatic moderation of the forums with a very precise level of precision, and quarantining the worst messages until they are validated by a moderator.

 More details.

-When a user makes a post to any forum, the plugin will read the content, call the API, save the result and depending on the detected level will do one of the following actions:
+When a user posts a message in any forum, the plugin will read the content, save the result and depending on the detected level will perform one of the following actions:

-If the detected level is 1, it will consider that the contigut has to be checked by a subjective authority.
+If the detected level is 1 - "Warning", it will consider that the content should be reviewed by a subjective authority.
 Therefore it will show the local plugin for a review.

-If the level detected is 2, it will be considered that this content should not be on the platform and therefore it will be quarantined.
-This quarantine consists of removing the post until a reviewer determines whether a final removal is necessary or if, for context, the detected post can be determined as an exception.
+If the detected level is 2 - "Danger", it will consider that this content should not be on the platform and will therefore be quarantined.
+This quarantine consists of removing the message until a reviewer determines if a final removal is necessary or if, for context, the detected message can be determined as an exception.

-The analysis will quarantine those messages that are level 2, preventing access to it and giving the notice of unavailable.
+Messages determined to be "Danger" will be prevented from accessing the message and will be marked as unavailable.

-It will be necessary for the authorized user to certify these messages and give approval for each one, having the possibility to accept or decline the module's suggestion.
-Since the messages depend on their context, the reviewer has the possibility to view the message within the discussion to decide if it is appropriate.
+It will be necessary for the authorized user to certify these messages and give approval for each one, having the possibility to accept or reject the module's suggestion.
+As the messages depend on their context, the reviewer has the possibility to view the message within the discussion to decide if it is appropriate.

-In the meantime, messages rated as level 2 will be quarantined.

-The module offers relevant information such as: the user, the course, the reasons why the message has been quarantined, a link to the discussion to see the context and a suggestion on how to proceed: Delete the message if it is detected as level 2 or review it in case it is level 1.
+The module provides relevant information such as: the user, the course, the reasons why the message has been quarantined, a link to the discussion to view the context and a suggestion on how to proceed: Delete the message if it is detected as "Danger" level or review it in case it is "warning" level.

-Finally, those messages detected will be displayed or not depending on the review.
+Finally, the detected messages will be displayed or not depending on the review.

 ## Installing via uploaded ZIP file ##